Presidio of Monterey Retired Soldiers Council reaches out to retiree community

+PRESIDIO OF MONTEREY, Calif.
+(Feb.
+7, 2022) – Military retirees in the Monterey area have a standing invitation to lunch with the Presidio of Monterey Retired Soldiers Council.

-Col. Varman Chhoeung, left, commander of U.S. Army Garrison Presidio of Monterey, and Command Sgt.
+Col. Varman Chhoeung, commander of USAG PoM, and Command Sgt.
 Maj.
-Joe Traylor, senior enlisted advisor of USAG PoM, meet with members of the PoM Retired Soldiers Council during an informal lunch at the Chay Dining Facility, PoM, Calif., Feb.
-3.
+Joe Traylor, USAG PoM senior enlisted advisor, met with council members at the Chay Dining Facility Feb.
+3 in the first of a series of planned lunches on and off post.

+The idea is to provide more outreach and services to retirees in the Monterey area and improve their well-being, Chhoeung said.
+The informal lunch provided retirees the opportunity to socialize and get to know one another, which is exactly what they did.

+E.J.
+Martin, USAG PoM retirement services officer, said the council has 10 members, not counting the USAG PoM command team, and the lunches are a good idea because they give retirees an opportunity to meet one another in an informal environment.

 |Date Taken: